restatedev/examples/typescript/basics/README.md

 3. Start the relevant example:
    - `npm run example-0` for the Durable Execution example
-   - The building blocks example is not runnable and more like a reference
+   - The building blocks example is not runnable and more like a reference of what you can do with the API
-   - `npm run example-2` for the Workflows example
+   - `npm run example-2` for the Virtual Objects example
-   - `npm run example-3` for the Virtual Objects example
+   - `npm run example-3` for the Workflows example

 4. Register the example at Restate server by calling `npx restate -y deployment register --force "localhost:9080"`.